[Exclusive] Russia's 'Night Wolves' biker gang to face EU ban

 The EU previously banned Russian oil and coal, blacklisted most of its banks, and designated hundreds of people including Russian president Vladimir Putin and his family.

-The new gold ban falls far short of previous talk of an EU ban on Russian gas and Gazprombank, the Russian bank which handles gas payments, remains open for business, however.
+The new gold ban falls far short of earlier talk of an EU ban on Russian gas and Gazprombank, the Russian bank which handles gas payments, remains open for business, however.

 The latest blacklist also contains few big fish after Hungary recently vetoed the designation of Russia's top priest and war-cheerleader patriarch Kirill.